lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3d.graph_reconstruction(input_path, persistence_threshold, threads=1)

 #### Description
 Run discrete Morse graph reconstruction on each subregion within input_path directory.
+The persistence threshold is the only parameter required - a higher threshold will results in a greater simplification of the output graph (fewer edges).
+Outputs are stored in a folder named after the persistence threshold - so a user can see results at a specific threshold then rerun with an appropriately adjusted threshold.

 #### Input
 - input_path - input path to directory containing subregions for which we will need to compute persistence on.
 This argument should be the same as input_path of a previous DiMo3d.convert_persistence_diagram call